How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 Information Security Policy

-- Maintaining a security policy that addresses all measures to protect cardholder data.
+• Maintaining a security policy that addresses all measures to protect cardholder data.
+As a result a good way on how to achieve PCI DSS (Payment Card Industry Data Security Standard).

 Maintaining a PCI DSS Compliant Website

-The PCI DSS standard is a general standard for all businesses that process credit card data.
+The PCI DSS standard is general for all businesses that process credit card data.
 Therefore, it’s essential to understand how to implement compliance for your WordPress e-commerce store.
-What’s more, the method may vary among different WordPress stores, so a copy-paste move may not work.
+The method may vary among different WordPress stores, so a copy-paste move may not work.

 Requirement 1: Installing a firewall that protects cardholder information.

 The firewall acts as a barrier between your site and visitors.
-When configuring a firewall for your website, there are several issues to consider.
-First, you need to identify all servers, network devices, and services that interact with your website.
+When configuring a firewall for your website, several issues must be considered.
+First, you must identify all servers, network devices, and services that interact with your website.
 With a comprehensive list, you can determine where you need the firewalls.

-Second, when configuring the firewalls for various devices, you need to block both the incoming and outgoing to help you only allow what is necessary.
+Second, when configuring the firewalls for various devices, you must block both the incoming and outgoing to help you only allow what is necessary.
 Once you set the firewalls but are unsure if you should allow a user and service entry, first do the research.
-You should always be sure of any access you allow on your website.
+It would help if you were always sure of any access you allow on your website.
 Lastly, remember to document all your configurations and continuously update them.

 Requirement 2: Changing all default passwords on software, devices, and systems.

 Many merchants make the mistake of relying on vendor-supplied passwords for security.
-However, you should always change the default passwords on all products, regardless of whether you use them on WordPress or not.
+However, it would help if you constantly changed the default passwords on all products, regardless of whether you use them on WordPress.

-Along with changing the passwords, it’s also advisable to isolate your services.
+Along with changing the passwords, it is advisable to isolate your services.
 For example, you can buy and host your domain, set up your DNS, host your website, set up and host email services, and host your tests on different service providers.

 It’s also essential to limit your plugins to important ones.
 When selecting plugins, always check their source and only use trustworthy ones.
 If you have any unnecessary plugins and themes, disable and remove them immediately.
 Lastly, after installing any hardware and software that works with your website, find out how to harden their security from the manufacturer or your security provider if you have one.